 - 3.1.2 Community consultation to determine customer expectations, needs and wishes for all Council services in future may be resourced should Council determine the need to do so for updates of this asset management plan.
-This will assist Council and the community in matching the level of service needed by the community, service risks and consequences with the community's ability to pay for the service. - 3.1.3 Future revisions of this asset management plan will incorporate community consultation on existing and future service needs, service levels and costs of providing the service.
+This will assist Council and the community in matching the level of service needed by the community, service risks and consequences with the community's ability to pay for the service. - 3.1.3 Future revisions of this asset management plan will incorporate community consultation on existing maintenance of natural and constructed open drainage and future service needs such service levels and costs of providing the service.